HTTP-RPC/Kilo/README.md

 * `java.time.TemporalAmount`
 * `java.util.UUID`

 By default, an HTTP 200 (OK) response is returned when a service method completes successfully.
 However, if the method is annotated with `Creates`, HTTP 201 (created) will be returned instead.

-If a service method returns `void` or `Void`, HTTP 204 (no content) will be returned by default.
-However, if the method is annotated with `Accepts`, HTTP 202 (accepted) will be returned instead.
+If the method is annotated with `Accepts`, HTTP 202 (accepted) will be returned.
+If the handler's return type is `void` or `Void`, HTTP 204 (no content) will be returned.

 If a service method returns `null`, an HTTP 404 (not found) response will be returned.